jayteesanchez/project_2/README.md

     - Ebay

 - This application will also be used to connect collectors together so that they can help each other and build up their networks.

+- It will be launched using Heroku

+##TECHNOLOGIES

+- HTML
+- CSS (Bootstrap)
+- Ruby on Rails (Postgresql DB)
+- Javascript & JQuery